 5. Was the Driver of the Tractor Trailer Negligent In This Case?

 The differences between this case and that case could result in a different verdict depending on the Buckingham County jury.
-According this WTVR.com report, “[i]t was not until he saw the children run out that the driver knew he needed to stop because the bus lights were flashing yellow.”
+According to this WTVR.com report, “[i]t was not until he saw the children run out that the driver knew he needed to stop because the bus lights were flashing yellow.”
 The report also stated that “[s]kid marks painted the road from the tractor trailer, who could not fight against physics as he tried to bring the fully loaded truck to a stop while traveling downhill.”

 Given the law cited above, a jury would certainly consider these facts differently than the Virginia State Police did.
 The question in these cases is whether this driver should have anticipated the likely heedless actions of children?
 When he should have anticipated it?
 And, what would a reasonable person have done in like or similar circumstances?

 In other words, should he have started slowing down and applying the brakes when he first saw a school bus, when he first saw the flashing yellow lights, or when he first saw the children on the side of the road?
 One can only find the answers to these questions after a thorough investigation.
 What will happen is still yet to be seen and will require a significant amount of work to resolve.
-That is, if the family decides to pursue a wrongful death claim.
+That is if the family decides to pursue a wrongful death claim.

-We can all learn a valuable lesson here that we owe a greater degree care when it comes to children.
+We can all learn a valuable lesson here that we owe a greater degree of care when it comes to children.
 It is incumbent on all of us to anticipate child-like behavior.
 That behavior may include running out in the road to board a school bus or to retrieve basketball.
 We need to be extra cautious when driving through areas where children may enter our lanes of travel.
 I believe the law requires it.

 At the end of the day, my heart goes out to the families of these two precious children who were taken entirely too soon.